Bretton Woods system: Growth of international currency markets

-Decline

 U.S. monetary influence

 A second structural change that undermined monetary management was the decline of U.S. hegemony.
 The U.S. was no longer the dominant economic power it had been for more than two decades.
 By the mid-1960s, the E.E.C. and Japan had become international economic powers in their own right.
 With total reserves exceeding those of the U.S., higher levels of growth and trade, and per capita income approaching that of the U.S., Europe and Japan were narrowing the gap between themselves and the United States.

 The shift toward a more pluralistic distribution of economic power led to increasing dissatisfaction with the privileged role of the U.S. dollar as the international currency.
 Acting effectively as the world's central banker, the U.S., through its deficit, determined the level of international liquidity.
 In an increasingly interdependent world, U.S. policy significantly influenced economic conditions in Europe and Japan.
 In addition, as long as other countries were willing to hold dollars, the U.S. could carry out massive foreign expenditures for political purposes—military activities and foreign aid—without the threat of balance-of-payments constraints.

 Dissatisfaction with the political implications of the dollar system was increased by détente between the U.S. and the Soviet Union.
 The Soviet military threat had been an important force in cementing the U.S.-led monetary system.
 The U.S. political and security umbrella helped make American economic domination palatable for Europe and Japan, which had been economically exhausted by the war.
 As gross domestic production grew in European countries, trade grew.
 When common security tensions lessened, this loosened the transatlantic dependence on defence concerns, and allowed latent economic tensions to surface.